richelbilderbeek/internship_rijk/README.md

  * Goal: show how working at the university is like, so Rijk can better decide on his future career

- * How: tell him about and show him your work in one of the time slots
+ * How: tell him about and show him your work in one of the time slots.
+   Topics: your scientific work, your favorite programming language(s), writing computer simulations, doing data analysis, plotting results, working on your favorite computer cluster

  * Who is Rijk: he is a ?16 year old scholar, interested in working with computers, and a member of the programming team called